aeibert/STAT190Capstone/README.md

 ## Data Processing
 - Aggregated visits by month and household.
-- Cleaned and merged economic indicators with visitata.
+- Cleaned and merged economic indicators with visit data.
 - Built separate datasets for:
   - Monthly Visit Counts
   - Household-level stats